Your baby learns about the world through the sights, sounds, tastes, smells, and

 How Well Can My Baby See?

-has been maturing for many months.
-Now, your little one can see quite well near and
+maturing for many months.
+Now, your little one can see quite well near and far and

-far and even focus on quickly moving objects.
-Your baby's motor skills are now working
+even focus on quickly moving objects.
+Your baby's motor skills are working together

 Familiar and loving faces are still your baby's favorite things to look at, but